 Prepare toppings: Pour balsamic vinegar into a sauce pan.
 Bring to a boil, reduce heat, and simmer until thick, around 10 minutes.
 Set aside to cool.
 Slice peaches, and pluck mint leaves from stems; set aside.

-Assemble and bake: Preheat oven to 475 degrees F. To prepare one large, thick pizza, stretch and shape dough so it fits on a pizza stone or lightly floured baking sheet.
-For thin crust pizza, divide the dough in half, and form two smaller pies; bake one at a time, or at the same time on two separate stones or sheets.
+Assemble and bake: Preheat oven to 475 degrees F. To prepare one large, thick-crust pizza, stretch and shape dough so it fits on a pizza stone or lightly floured baking sheet.
+For a thinner crust, divide the dough in half, and form two smaller pies; bake one at a time, or at the same time on two separate stones or sheets.
 Using a pastry brush, coat surface of pizza dough with olive oil.
 Spoon globs of burrata onto the crust.
 Arrange peach slices in gaps between burrata.
 Drizzle with balsamic vinegar, and sprinkle with a pinch of salt and pepper.
 Top with mint leaves, reserving some fresh leaves for later.
 Bake for around 15-20 minutes, until crust is golden brown.
 Smaller, thinner pizzas may need less time, so check the oven frequently.
 Remove from oven, and sprinkle with reserved mint leaves.
 Store leftovers in an airtight container in the refrigerator.

 We made an extra batch of pizza dough and prepared a salsa verde pie (right.)
 See recipe here.